San Diego Child Abuse Lawyer

 California Child Abuse Allegations

-As more adults and professionals become aware of the signs and symptoms of child abuse, more cases are being charged as criminal offenses and brought before California courts.
-Teachers, child care workers, psychiatrists, and therapists are required by law to report any suspected or admitted instances of child injury or abuse to authorities.
-Due to widespread public awareness and sensitivity, it has been our experience as attorneys, that many cases of reported child abuse are actually unfounded, even when such reports arise from professional obligations and well-meaning and concerned third parties.
-Additionally, false child abuse and allegations of misconduct and wrongdoing often arise from bitter divorces, child custody battles, and other family disputes.
-If you have been falsely accused of harming a child in California, please call our San Diego child abuse defense firm as soon as possible at 619.231.1830 for a free consultation on how to best protect yourself in this situation.
+False child abuse and allegations of misconduct and wrongdoing often arise from tense situations.
+Bitter divorces, child custody battles, and other family disputes can be the reason for false allegations.
+If you have been falsely accused of harming a child in California, please call our San Diego child abuse defense firm as soon as possible.
+We offer free consultations on how to best protect yourself in this situation.
 In some cases, we may be able to have the criminal charges dropped before they are even filed and help you restore custody of your children.

 California Child Abuse Allegations: DO…